- On This Page

 Share feedback about the template

-UW-IT wants to hear about your experience using the template.
+UW-IT and Learning Technologies want to hear about your experience using the template.
 Please take a few moments to respond to a survey, which you can find in the template’s Instructor module, under “Provide Feedback on This Template.”
 Your responses will help us to continually improve the template.
 Thank you in advance for your feedback.

 Guidelines for Creating Easy-to-Use Courses